nickcalamaro/GibCardShow/content/Events/Magic the Gathering Standard Tournament/index.md

       Each player will play 4 rounds to determine rankings.
 After these 4 rounds, the top 8 players will proceed to single‑elimination knockout rounds until a winner is crowned.
       <p>
-      All rounds will be played as best of three matches.
+      All rounds will be played as best of three matches and last 50 minutes.
     </p>
   </div>